 With bud break getting underway in wine grapes across California, and soon to follow in the Pacific Northwest, our PCA and Territory Sales Manager Chris Rhoades has nutrient advice to help reduce wine grape shatter.

-“Zeta Zinc is a great product to incorporate into bloom spray programs on wine grapes because it allows enough zinc to get into plant tissues to make a difference.
-The compatibility of the product with other commonly used materials allows Zeta Zinc to be added to most spray tank mixes, so no additional applications are needed.”
-This saves time and money for growers.
+He says, “Zeta Zinc is a great product to incorporate into bloom spray programs on wine grapes because it allows enough zinc to get into plant tissues to make a difference.
+The compatibility of the product with other commonly used materials allows Zeta Zinc to be added to most spray tank mixes, so no additional applications are needed.
+This saves time and money for growers.”

 He noted that 2 sprays leading up to bloom is more helpful than one.
 “Heavy applications don’t work as well as 2 or 3 applications.
 I prefer to use the spoon-feeding approach to get the best results.”